ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 - **collect-ab-times-memory-usage.sh**

-  It starts docker container of all applications (JVM and Native), collecting data like: startup time, initial memory usage, time spent to run some ab tests, final memory usage and shutdown time.
+  It starts docker container of all applications (JVM and Native), collecting data like: startup time, initial memory usage, time spent to run some ab tests for the first time and (after some warm up) for the second time, final memory usage and shutdown time.

 ## Comparison